yesodweb/yesod-cookbook/Keeping-(in-memory)-state-with-warp.md

 # Example: Counting requests

-Take a look at this code listing. "-- (n)" indicates a comment below
+Take a look at this code listing. "-- (n)" indicates that you can find an explanation

     {-# LANGUAGE OverloadedStrings #-}
     import Network.Wai (responseLBS, Request, Response)